Request a Refund for your Utility Security Deposit

 Minnesota, as well as many other states throughout the U.S., is an example of a state that has passed legislation requiring utility deposits to gain interest: “privately or publicly owned water, gas, telephone, cable television, electric light, heat or power companies shall pay a specific interest rate on customer deposits” (Minn.
 Stat.
 325E.02 (b)).
 The interest rate for this type of account in 2013 is a measly 0.2%.1

 Suppose your company has opened some new locations this year in the state of Minnesota with utility deposits totaling $25,000.

 The amount of money your company potentially has sitting in low-return accounts is outrageous.
-When setting up new clients with RadiusPoint©, I see thousands upon thousands of dollars tied up in security deposits at locations that were opened years ago which, more often than not, the client has totally forgotten about!
-I promptly request refunds for dozens, sometimes hundreds of accounts, putting money back in the clients’ pocket to invest in the future.
+When setting up new clients with RadiusPoint©, we see thousands upon thousands of dollars tied up in security deposits at locations that were opened years ago which, more often than not, the client has totally forgotten about!
+RadiusPoint promptly requests refunds for dozens, sometimes hundreds of accounts, putting money back in the clients’ pocket to invest in the future.

 What can your company do with that $25,000 spent on utility deposits for those new locations 90 days ago?